Skip to content

 • Delete completed tasks older than task_retention_days (7)

-• Delete processed emails from IMAP older than email_retention_days (7)
+• Delete processed emails from IMAP older than email_retention_days (7), via one server-side BEFORE search

 • Delete old temp files